RP-SAT — Satellite-Use Policy to accommodate Broadcasting Services to the Canadian Public

 The following is a revision of Canadian policy concerning the use of Canadian satellite facilities, as it applies to broadcasting undertakings.

 In 1995, the Government of Canada clarified its satellite-use policy to the Canadian Radio-television and Telecommunications Commission (CRTC) in the context of direct-to-home (DTH) satellite broadcasting distribution.
-This policy was subsequently amended to reflect Canada's obligations made under the WTO Agreement on Basic Telecommunications regarding the transport of broadcasting services 1.
+This policy was subsequently amended to reflect Canada's obligations made under the WTO Agreement on Basic Telecommunications regarding the transport of broadcasting services Footnote 1.
 The policy did not contemplate situations where Canadian satellite(s) would not be available to accommodate a particular broadcasting service.
 In 2004, in response to a request from the CRTC, the government carried out a public consultation that proposed changes to the policy that would permit expanded use of foreign satellites in exceptional cases.
 The government is, herewith, modifying the satellite-use policy to permit the use of the foreign specialized satellite facilities for the transmission of Canadian broadcasting satellite radio services in Canada.

 One of the policy objectives in Section 7 of the Telecommunications Act is: "to promote the use of Canadian transmission facilities for telecommunications within Canada and between Canada and points outside Canada".
 A long-standing application of this policy is to ensure the use of Canadian satellite facilities for Canadian programming provided by broadcasting undertakings and destined for Canadians.